camomile-project/LREC2016/abstract.md

 Participants were provided with a collection of TV broadcast recordings pre-segmented into shots.
 Each shot had to be automatically tagged with the names of people both speaking and appearing at the same time during the shot.
 The main novelty of the task is that the list of persons was not provided a priori, and person biometric models (neither voice nor face) could not be trained on external data.
 The only way to identify a person was by finding their name in the audio (e.g. using speech transcription -- ASR) or visual (e.g. using optical character recognition -- OCR) streams and associating them to the correct person.
 This made the task completely unsupervised (i.e. using algorithms not relying on pre-existing labels or biometric models).

-Because person names were detected and transcribed automatically, they could contain transcription errors to a certain extent.

 ![evidence definition](figs/evidence_def.png =700x)

 **Figure 3: definition of evidence**